Finance and Economics

 Published and Accepted Papers

-- Cash Mergers and the Volatility Smile, with Alan Bester and Victor Martinez
+- Option Prices and the Probability of Success of Cash Mergers, with Alan Bester and Victor Martinez

 - Evolution of Shares in a Proof-of-Stake Cryptocurrency, with Fahad Saleh